naikymen/PED/README.md

 ## Input/Output Specifications
 ### Input
 Generally, the script requires the following input:

-          1)  Entry information (ID and the indexes of each ensemble [subset of models] within the PDB file) Provided as a list of entries ina  file, or as arguements for a single entry only.
+          1)  Entry information (ID and the indexes of each ensemble [subset of models] within the PDB file).
+              Provided as a list of entries in a plain text file, or as arguements for a single entry only (see format below, and an example in the 'list-entry-all' file).

           2)  A PDB file with all of the models, sorted by the ensemble to which they belong.
+	      The script will look for a file named: 'XXXX-all.pdb.bz2'

-          3)  An OPTIONAL sax.dat file
+          3)  An OPTIONAL SAXS .dat file.
+	      The script will look for a file named: 'XXXX-saxs.dat.bz2'

 The location of the input can be specified using a variety of options: